b0iizz/minecraft-advancednbttooltip/README.md

 and then [add the mod](https://fabricmc.net/wiki/tutorial:adding_mods).

 Optionally, you may want to install [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu).
 This will enable you to access the mod's configuration menu.
-Press "M" to bring up a menu with toggles for each tooltip from which you can also access the mod's configuration menu.
+Press "B" to bring up a menu with toggles for each tooltip from which you can also access the mod's configuration menu.

 ## Custom JSON Tooltips (since 1.5.0)</h1>